© 2021 All rights reserved

 Silver Dollar City is a name that everyone reading this list probably recognizes.
 During the summer, visitors are sent soaring on roller coasters and enjoying the best funnel cake out there.
 However, it doesn’t have to be blistering hot to enjoy everything Silver Dollar City can offer.
 When cooler days hit, the streets of SDC are lined with crafts, hay, and pumpkins.
 Each day is celebrated with new artisans showing off their crafting abilities.
 When the sun drops and the lights come on, get ready to enjoy a great light celebration!
 They just opened two entire acres of the park dedicated to lighting up pumpkins.
 Each pumpkin is carved and lit from the inside for a wonderful fall display.

 Branson, while primarily a family town, also has a spooky side come time for fall!
-While not as many attractions, you can still find a way to get scared if you’re looking for it.
+While there are not as many attractions to choose from, you can still find a way to get scared…if you’re looking for it.

 The Castle of Chaos is a unique version of a haunted house.
-It is a 5D adventure where you’re seated with 3D goggles and a laser shooter.
-The seating is in constant movement and you’re out battling hordes of monsters.
-It feels like you’ve been dropped right inside of a real-life video game.
+Experience a 5D adventure where you’re seated with 3D goggles and a laser shooter.
+The seating is in constant movement while you battle hordes of monsters.
+It feels like you’ve been dropped right inside a real-life video game.
 The winner of each section is shown on the big screen!

 This haunted house is downright SCARY.
 It is located just outside of Branson in Branson West.
 The short trip will be well worth it.
 The second you pull into the parking lot you see the looming house, hear the tortured screams of patrons, and see giant ghouls roaming the area.
 It seems that every year they are rated as the scariest in the region and they make it a goal of theirs to keep upping that scare factor every year.